Databricks Unity Catalog 101: A Complete Overview (2025)

 Next, create an AWS IAM role to allow Databricks to access the S3 bucket you created in Step 1.
 This role should have the necessary permissions to read and write data to the bucket.

-Follow the Creating IAM roles guide if needed.
+Follow the AWS IAM documentation to Creating IAM roles guide if needed.

 Step 3—Create the Metastore and Attach a Workspace